thoughtbot/dns/book/chapters/record_types/alias_aname.md

 [DNSimple](http://support.dnsimple.com/articles/alias-record/) is using TXT records to point apex domains just like a CNAME would.
 They call this an ALIAS record.
 [DNS Made Easy](http://help.dnsmadeeasy.com/managed-dns/records/aname-records/) has a similar feature called ANAMEs.
 I want to make it clear that these are non-standard uses of DNS technology only available with some registrars.
 Different registrars call them different things and don't all work the same way.
 They make me nervous.

 Even so, they can be useful.
-Before I mentioned that [Heroku](https://devcenter.heroku.com/articles/custom-domains#add-a-custom-root-domain).
-They make use of this feature if you want your apex domain to point toward your Heroku app.
+For example I mentioned that [Heroku](https://devcenter.heroku.com/articles/custom-domains#add-a-custom-root-domain) makes use of this feature to let us point our apex domain our Heroku app.

 Since these aren't the same across the board I can't promise this is how you'll have to set one up.
 But it will likely work something like: